SumaitaH/TempCheckr/README.md

 *Want to try out the app?
 Download the test version here: https://tsfr.io/5x3cjg*

-*Note: Not all features will run without starting the server locally on your machine.
-Complete project installation instructions are provided in the "Documentation" folder.*
+*Note: Not all features will run in the test version.
+This will require a complete project installation, which can be done using the instructions provided in the "Documentation" folder.*

 **Features**